Login

 How to generate an SSH key pair?

 An SSH key pair consists of two keys, namely, the public key and the private key.
 The public key is stored in the SSH directory of the HPC facility, while the private key remains with the user.
 Users are requested to safeguard the private key carefully.
-Note that the file name of the public key is same as the private key except that the public key has a file extension .pub
+Note that the file name of the public key is same as the private key except that the public key has a file extension .pub.
+For example, if the file name of the SSH private key is id_rsa, then the file name of the public key would be id_rsa.pub.

 On Windows: Using Windows 10 OpenSSH Client